 - 14. There were 63 registered members absconding at the end of the year as against 55 in 1933.
-During the year 93 absconders were apprehended, 62 were prosecuted under section 22. - 15.
-All the District Superintendents of Police, except those of Upper Sind Frontier and Dadu, report that every registered member subject to section 10 (1) (a) reports himself at fixed intervals.
+During the year 93 absconders were apprehended, 62 were prosecuted under section 22. - of Upper Sind Frontier and Dadu, report that every registered member subject to section 10 (1) (a) reports himself at fixed intervals.